mohammad-tahmasebi-ci/milestone3/README.md

 ## Design Idea

 The design is to provide patients with an easy to follow system in order to view, make, update, delete appointments.
 This will remove confusion and reduce the process to few simple steps.
+This will also provide surgery's addmin staff with more time to spend on more critical tasks.
 Design is broken into the following main sections:

 -Signup